Gluey-AI/gluey-api-docs/app/api/v1/templates/markdown/async_labels.md

 # Asynchronous Label Generation
-Asynchronous label printing means that the label is printed in a separate process the initial shipment have been created.
+Asynchronous label printing means that the label is printed in a separate process after the initial shipment has been created.

 ## Use case / application

-1. **Demanding Low Latency Workloads (<100ms)** - Less than 100 ms response time for label printing is required
+1. **Demanding Low Latency Workloads (<100ms)** - Less than 100 ms response time for label printing is required.
 2. **Demanding Volume** - You are printing high volumes of labels and need a system that can scale to high workloads.
 3. **Label can be printed separately from shipment creation** - You do not have a user that is sitting and waiting for a label to be printed, but rather you can allow for the initial shipment to be created minutes, or even hours, before the label is needed.